wallytutor/AuChimiste.jl/docs/src/tutorials/thermal-analysis.md

 1. *Spinel* ``Al_4Si_3O_{12}``
 1. Amorphous silica ``SiO_2``

 Final conversion of spinel into mullite and cristobalite is neglected here.

-Polynomials for specific heat are those of Schieltz and Soliman [Schieltz1964](@cite), except for *spinel* phase for which at the time of the publication was unknown.
+Polynomials for specific heat and the value of reference enthalpy of formation are those of Schieltz and Soliman [Schieltz1964](@cite), except for *spinel* phase for which at the time of the publication was unknown.
 A rough estimate of its value is provided by Eskelinen *et al.* [Eskelinen2015](@cite).
 Since this phase is the least relevant in the present study and the  order of magnitude seems correct, it is employed in the simulations.

-Below we start by loading the database and displaying the species table:

-## Global mechanism

-Here we provide the mechanism discussed by Eskelinen *et al.* [Eskelinen2015](@cite).
+The mechanism discussed by Eskelinen *et al.* [Eskelinen2015](@cite) is provided below.
 Individual reaction steps are better described by Holm [Holm2001](@cite), especially beyond our scope at high temperatures.

 ```math
 \begin{aligned}